thanos-io/thanos/docs/getting_started.md

 ### Backups

-The following configures the Sidecar to only backup Prometheus data into a Google Cloud Storage bucket.
+The following configures the sidecar to only backup Prometheus data into a chosen object storage:

 ```
 thanos sidecar \